Creaous/Legion-Go-Resources/SOFTWARE.md

 https://www.emudeck.com/

 ## ControlMyJoystick
 Use your voice, joystick, smartphone or optional 3Dconnexion controller to send commands to your game as joystick, keyboard and mouse input.
-No programming knowledge required!

 https://tetherscript.com/controlmyjoystick-download/